 I know this moment, the shift from caring about how the activity feels, to caring about it looks.
 I want to wrap my arms around her and carry her upstairs.
 Not yet, B, not yet.
 I could make her play, help her find the best costume and create harmony with her feeling good about how she looks and her sisters delighting in her participation.
 It wouldn’t change the fundamental shift.
 She’s not comfortable at play.
 Avery hints at this in her own ways, Finley too if I’m honest.

 I’m trying so hard to support their evolution, but some days it feels like holding icicles in my hand.
 I am so tender, careful not to squeeze too hard or bend them in ways they aren’t meant to go, but it’s out of control.
 The ice melts beneath my touch, the shape constantly changing, my instinct to hold on as fierce as my need to let go for the pain I feel in holding.
-I watch the drops, marveling in the way they shimmer and explode, spraying new light in all directions.
+I watch the drops, marveling at the way they shimmer and explode, spraying new light in all directions.
 It’s magnificent, but at the same time, I feel defeat.

 How can I hold water?
 How can I possibly be present when all I can see is the immutable truth that they will rush away in coursing waves?